 The best toner for:

-Exfoliation with AHAs like glycolic acid stimulates skin cells’ renewal, improves the skin texture, and reduce pigmentation.
+Exfoliation with AHAs like glycolic acid stimulates skin cells’ renewal, improves skin texture, and reduces pigmentation.
 (7) It promotes collagen production while minimizing the appearance of wrinkles and fine lines.

-2% salicylic acid, on the other hand, goes deep in the oil glands of the skin, removes the debris, and prevents the pore from clogging and ultimately fend off acne.
+2% salicylic acid goes deep in the oil glands of the skin, removes the debris, and prevents the pore from clogging.
+This ultimately fends off acne.
 (8) It is also rich in anti-inflammatory and anti-bacterial properties, which increases its action against blemishes and irritations.

 - Regular use reduces the pore size